On universal quadratic inequalities for minors of TNN matrices: Backgrounds

-Since $w$ is nonnegative, all entries of $Q$, as well as all minor values for $Q$, are nonnegative; so $Q$ is a TNN matrix.
-(As is said in~\cite{DKK2}, Lindstr\"om's lemma is valid for a wider class of weights $w$, namely, when $w$ takes values in an arbitrary commutative semiring; in particular, in a tropical one.
+where $V_\phi$ is the set of vertices occurring in a flow $\phi$.
+(Note that $f_{G,w}(I|J)=0$ if $I,J\ne\emptyset$ and the set of $(I|J)$-flows in $G$ is empty.
+At the same time, when $I,J=\emptyset$, we prefer to put $f_{G,w}(I|J):=1$.)
+We refer to $f_{G,w}$ obtained in this way as a \emph{flow-generated function} (related to graph $G$ and weighting $w$).
+By Lindstr\"om's lemma~\cite{Li} (in the simplest version), \begin{numitem1} if $Q=Q_{G,w}$ is the $n\times n'$ matrix whose entries $q_{ij}$ are defined to be equal to $f_{G,w}(i|j)=\sum_{\phi\in\Phi_{i|j}}\prod_{v\in V_\phi} w(v)$ (where for brevity we write $i|j$ for $\{i\}|\{j\}$), then for any $(I|J)\in\Escr^{n,n'}$, the minor value $\Delta_Q(I|J)$ is equal to $f_{G,w}(I|J)$. \end{numitem1} (See also~\cite{GV}.)
+Since $w$ is nonnegative, all entries of $Q$, as well as all minor for $Q$, are nonnegative; so $Q$ is a TNN matrix.
+(As is said in~\cite{DKK2}, an analog of Lindstr\"om's lemma is valid for a wider class of weights $w$, namely, when $w$ takes values in an arbitrary commutative semiring; in particular, in a tropical one.
 For our purposes, it suffices to deal with nonnegative real weights only.)
 A converse property is valid as well.
 Namely, it is shown in Brente~\cite{Br} that \begin{numitem1} any $n\times n'$ TNN matrix can be obtained by use of Lindstr\"om's construction, by choosing some planar network $G=(V,E)$ (subject to above conditions) and some nonnegative weighting $w$ on $V$. \end{numitem1}

 Next, to simplify technical details, it is convenient to modify the network $G$ as follows.
 Split each vertex $v\in V$ into two vertices $v',v''$ (placing them in a small neighborhood of $v$ in the plane) and connect them by edge $e_v=(v',v'')$, called a \emph{split-edge}.
 Each edge $(u,v)$ of $G$ is replaced by an edge going from $u''$ to $v'$.
 Also for each $s_i\in S$, we add a new source $\hat s_i$ and edge $(\hat s_i,s'_i)$, and for each $t_j\in T$, add a new sink $\hat t_j$ and edge $(t''_j,\hat t_j)$; we refer to such edges as \emph{extra} ones.
 We denote the resulting graph by $\hat G=(\hat V,\hat E)$, and take $\hat S:=\{\hat s_1,\ldots,\hat s_n\}$ and $\hat T:=\{\hat t_1,\ldots,\hat t_{n'}\}$ as the sets of sources and sinks in it, respectively.
 The picture illustrates the transformation of $G$ into $\hat G$; here in the right fragment the split-edges are drawn bold, and the extra edges are horizontal and vertical.